 Read on as we take a look at ARR and discuss why it’s important for SaaS companies to track, providing a clear definition, the formula, and a review of some calculation examples.

 Annual recurring revenue (ARR), sometimes referred to as annual run rate, is the normalized annual revenue from your existing subscriptions.
 It gives you an overview of how your business is performing year on year, and enables you to more accurately forecast your growth.
-ARR tends to go hand in hand with MRR (monthly recurring revenue) for SaaS.
+ARR tends to go hand in hand with MRR (monthly recurring revenue) for both SaaS startups and more mature tech businesses.

-ARR = (overall subscription cost per year + recurring expansion revenue) – revenue lost from churned customers
+ARR = (total subscription revenue per year + recurring expansion revenue) – revenue lost from churned customers

-Despite the relative simplicity of this calculation, many SaaS startups are assessing their ARR incorrectly.
-This is caused by including or omitting recurring revenue items that shouldn’t be part of the equation.
+Despite the relative simplicity of this calculation, many SaaS startups still get ARR wrong.
+That's because they include or omit revenue that shouldn’t be part of the equation.

 What you should include in ARR calculations